-CSCAR's is supported by the larger U-M Office of Research (UMOR) and its mission has expanded with advances in research computing and the growth of the Data Science initiative.
-In many cases, CSCAR has set up wiki resources for common statistical approaches that can get you started with some basic online learning modules, https://github.com/CSCAR/Resources/wiki
+In recent years, CSCAR's mission has expanded with advances in research computing and the growth of the Data Science initiative at U-M. In many cases, CSCAR has set up wiki resources for common statistical approaches that can get you started with some basic online learning modules, https://github.com/CSCAR/Resources/wiki

-One example is the Learning R resource page by CSCAR consultant Michael Clark.
+One example is the Learning R github resource page by CSCAR consultant Michael Clark.

-R is an open source environment that represents a very powerful flexible platform for statistical analysis.
-If you are not steeped in/committed to one of the traditional statistical packages like SPSS, SAS or STATA, consider learning R. It has rich visualization tools, text mining routines, simulation and parallel processing packages, and works well with ArcGIS for spatial statistics.
+R is an open source statistical environment that is a very flexible platform for statistical analysis and data visualization.
+If you are not already committed to one of the traditional statistical packages like SPSS, SAS or STATA, consider learning R, https://www.r-project.org/ and its graphical interface, RStudio.

 CSCAR is a cost-recovery unit that reports to UMOR, the University of Michigan Office of Research.
 The Office of Research at UM-Flint budgets for statistical consultation needs that require more contact hours with the team of full-time consultants and graduate students at CSCAR, and asks that UM-Flint investigators contact the director (firstname.lastname@example.org) for prior approval.